dylanaraps/pure-bash-bible/README.md

 f()(echo hi)

 # Using arithmetic
-# This can be used to assign integet values.
+# This can be used to assign integer values.
 # Example: f a=1
 #          f a++
 f()(($1))